Singleton in TypeScript

 /**

-* The static method that controls the access to the singleton instance.
+* The static getter that controls access to the singleton instance.

 *

-* This implementation let you subclass the Singleton class while keeping
+* This implementation allows you to extend the Singleton class while

-* just one instance of each subclass around.
+* keeping just one instance of each subclass around.

 */